 Hand in hand with siblings

-The concept of ‘whole family care’ is a key part of Children’s Hospice South West’s service.
+The concept of ‘whole family care’ is a key part of the service at Children’s Hospice South West.
 Siblings, in particular, often share a special bond and the loss of a brother or sister will have a lifelong impact.

 CHSW operates a Sibling Service at each hospice, providing dedicated support and care to the brothers and sisters of life-limited children.
 The service was established in 2003 in recognition of their needs, and continues to provide much valued and dedicated care.

 During family stays, the siblings can spend as much or as little time as needed with a devoted sibling team.
 They provide support and understanding and give the children a chance to step away from their home role which is often, in some capacity, a role as a carer.